Home Security Robocalls Are Downright Annoying—Here’s How You Can Fight Them

 Make the Best of DoNotPay

 DoNotPay has been successful in the battle against robocalls, but Robo Revenge is not the only feature we have to offer.
 Our app offers the world’s first robot lawyer that you can use as your legal consultant.
-All you need to do is log in via the web browser or your iOS device.
+All you need to do is log in via the web browser.
 DoNotPay boasts lots of great features that you can use to:

 - Manage your subscriptions or memberships